erkobridee/nx-frontends/docs/dev-env-known-issues.md

 export PATH=$PATH:$NODE_LOCAL_BIN
 ```

-👉 For the node installed on your machine, I strongly recommend to you the `nvm` (https://github.com/nvm-sh/nvm) to manage your node version
+👉 For the node installed on your machine, I strongly recommend you to use the `nvm` (https://github.com/nvm-sh/nvm) to manage your node version